 1. React.js

-React.js is an open-source JavaScript library for building user interfaces with the help of UI components.
+React.js is an open-source JavaScript library for building user interfaces using UI components.
 It was released in 2013 by Meta Platforms, Inc. (formerly Facebook).
 Now, React.js is one of the well-established libraries — more than 40% of developers reported having it in their tech stack in 2021.

 Benefits of this framework:

-• React.js employs technologies like Virtual DOM to help developers build fluid UX and dynamic UI.
+- React.js utilizes technologies like the Virtual DOM to enable developers to build fluid user experiences and dynamic user interfaces.
 (Simply speaking, it’s a technology that allows websites to react to changes provided by users faster and without needing to “update” the area the website user doesn’t touch.
 Read more on this here.)

 Limitations: